BlueSage96/Atocha/README.md

 The players use their surroundings as clues on how to progress through the game.
 For example, one of the islands have Stonehenge rocks that the player has to arrange a certain way to unlock a bridge to the next area.

+I also included the zip file incase there are issues opening the other ones.